telusinternationalai/frontend-interview-challenge/README.md

 In addition to rendering the table, we also expect the following:
 - Should show loading indication while loading data
 - Should show error message if data could not be loaded
+- Should be paginated

 ### `Details Modal`

 This modal should be displayed whenever a row in the table is clicked.
 The modal should show more information about the person, like the following wireframe below.
-A user should also be to update any information about the person shown in the modal and should also be able to delete the person.
+A user should also be to _firstName_, _lastName_, _birthday_ and _comment_ through the endpoint and should also be able to delete the person.
 To reiterate, this data is available from our mocked backend, as shown in the `Available endpoints` section.

 ![wireframe details modal](readme_images/details-page.png)